adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3: Test private connectivity via your Private Endpoint

 Back on your *az-mgmt-vm* VM, re-run the nslookup command you used earlier to check what IP address is being used by your SQL server.

+### :point_right: Hint

-Notice how the DNS lookup now returns a Private IP address, and not a Public IP.
+**Notice how the DNS lookup now returns a Private IP address, and not a Public IP.**

 ![image](images/7.PNG)